 If you’re evaluating a partner in the data space, there are many considerations.
-The topic of privacy is probably top of mind, with Apple’s IDFA opt-in enforcement on the horizon.
+The topic of privacy is probably top of mind, with Apple’s IDFA opt-in enforcement.
 Yet while privacy is no doubt paramount, it goes hand in hand with a less sexy but equally important consideration: security.

 Data Protection Elements To Consider